petripaavola/Microsoft365CopilotChat/README.md

 If you need expert assistance to enable Microsoft 365 Copilot Chat for students (13+) or employees in your organization, **contact [Petri.Paavola@yodamiitti.fi](mailto:Petri.Paavola@yodamiitti.fi)** for personalized support and guidance.

 **Petri Paavola**
-Senior Modern Management Principal, Microsoft MVP – Windows and Intune
+Senior Modern Management Principal
+Microsoft MVP – Windows and Intune
 Yodamiitti Oy

 ---